Facebook

 Product Image of the Wolf-Garten RILL Comfort Single Hand Grass Shears, Red, 39.2x2.47x2.5 cm

-Best Topping Grass Shears
+Best Topping Shears

-WOLF-Garten Rill Grass Shears
+Wolf-Garten Rill Grass Shears

 • Easy to maneuver ergonomic handle

-• 180 degree rotating head
+• 180-degree rotating head

-• Non-stick blade coating
+• Non-stick blade coating makes easier cuts

 Best Edging Grass Shears